antipycorp/antibuild/readme.md

 #### Options:

 - `--development` refreshes the html files after changing a file in the templates directory or the json directory
 - `--host` only works in combination with --development.
-Hosts a webserver at localhost:8080 from the output directory
+Hosts a webserver at localhost from the output directory on port 8080, unless the POST envirement variable is set to specify a port,
 ### config.json

 #### Layout